 A queer and socially awkward interactive play about the weirdness of online friendships that aren’t really friendships, set in the midst of a fan convention called AwesomeCon.
-My MFA thesis project for the Digital Arts and New Media program at UCSC.
+One of my MFA thesis projects for the Digital Arts and New Media program at UCSC.

 Quing’s Quest VII: The Death of Videogames!

 You are a young monarch of mysterious and indistinct gender, valiantly trying to survive exile from your home planet -- or whatever's left of it since the invasion, anyway.

 I'm Really Sorry About That Thing I Said When I Was Tired and/or Hungry

 A mostly-autobiographical piece involving cultural tensions, trouble fitting in, and using one's imagination to escape.

 A story about childhood and adolescent gender expectations told from mirrored perspectives.
 A prequel to Coffee: A Misunderstanding.

 A story about a woman giving a talk at a tech conference, set in a dystopian near-future where augmented reality is everywhere.
 There are two endings, neither of them particularly happy.